stampit-org/stampit/ADVANCED_EXAMPLES.md

 ```

 ### First way
-Just compose the following stamp to any other stamps.
+Just compose the following stamp to any other stamp.
 ```js
 var SelfAware1 = stampit.init(function (ctx) {
   this.getStamp = function () { return ctx.stamp; }
 });
 ```
-Composing with the `User` stamp from above:
+Let's compose it with the `User` stamp from above:
 ```js
 var SelfAwareUser1 = User.compose(SelfAware1);
 ```
-Let's create a user and see:
+Now, let's create a user and call the `.getStamp()`:
 ```js
 var user1 = SelfAwareUser1();
 assert.strictEqual(user1.getStamp(), SelfAwareUser1); // All good